 There are hundreds of published studies showing that both are effective in activating an immune response, which can help fight off viral and bacterial infections, and research is being conducted on other diseases as well.
 But which supplement should you choose?

-Well, there are many factors to consider when choosing between Beta Glucan or AHCC.
+There are many factors to consider when choosing between Beta Glucan or AHCC.
 Here just a few of them:

 - Which supplement has the most evidence behind it?